Women of reproductive age have a normal physiological vaginal discharge with cyclical variation.

 These bacteria produce lactic acid by metabolism of glycogen under the effect of estrogen.
 The low pH protects the vagina and uterus from pathogens.

 Discharge is not normally seen in pre-pubertal patients.
 When it occurs in this age group, it is usually due to faecal organisms.1

 In postmenopausal women, a discharge which is unexplained requires further investigations.

 Concern about vaginal discharge is the reason for many primary care consultations.
 It is important to establish whether the discharge is physiological or pathological.

-A detailed history and examination are often enough to decide whether further investigations are needed or the patient can be discharged with reassurance.
+A detailed history and examination are often enough to decide whether further investigations are needed or if the patient can be reassured.

 With physiological causes, the discharge is usually clear, and is not offensive, itchy or bloodstained.
 Any change in discharge could be linked to variation with menstrual cycle, an increase during ovulation, sexual arousal, pregnancy or postpartum, or following abortion.